telekom-security/PEBA/README.md

 *Note:*  When installing on MacOS, you need to install the following additional packets:
 `brew install libmemcached` and `pip3 install pylibmc`

+*Note:* If you use Elasticsearch 6, please change the requirements.txt as follows

+    remove elasticsearch

+    and replace it with

+    elasticsearch>=6.0.0,<7.0.0

 For the next step, make sure that both Elasticsearch and memcached are running!

 **Initializing the Index:**